Time moves quickly and this article is now a touch out of date – I’ll be doing my best to update and extend significantly in late 2021

-First things first – please don’t base your media choice on your own behaviour.
-Deciding anything on a sample size of one is just stupid.
+Please don’t base your media choice on your own behaviour.
+Deciding anything on a sample size of one is just stupid or for that matter your workmates or your friends.
+You will inevitably be left with a skewed perspective on what media is consumed by a wider audience.

 The second point that must be driven home is that media choice follows your marketing strategy.
 It’s a tactical choice.
 If you don’t know who your market segments are, your key communication messages and most importantly your marketing objectives – then this is not the article for you.
 Go and sort out your strategy first.